JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 ### Analysis
 Using the available data, I was able to clearly show how annual members and casual riders use Cyclistic bikes differently.
-The structure of my findings follow a set of guided questions:
+The structure of my findings follows a set of guided questions:
 * What do users ride?
-* When do they ride? (monthly/seasonal view)
+* When do they ride?
+(Monthly/seasonal view)
-* What days are they riding? (weekly view)
+* What days are they riding?
+(Weekly view)
-* What time are they riding? (hourly view)
+* What time are they riding?
+(Hourly view)
 * Where do they start their trips?
 * Where do they end their trips?
 * How long are their trips?